system76/tech-docs/src/models/oryp8/internal-overview.md

 - Keyboard connector is highlighted in yellow
 - Keyboard backlight connector is highlighted in cyan
-- Keyboard adhseive strip is highlighted in pink
+- Keyboard adhesive strip is highlighted in pink
 - Power button/LED connector is highlighted in green
 - Front LED connector is highlighted in red